Andreas-Sommer/schema/Documentation/Developer/ExtendingVocabulary.rst

 #.
 Register The Type Model

-   It is good practise to register the new type in the configuration file :file:`Configuration/TxSchema/TypeModels.php`::
+   Now register the new type in the configuration file :file:`Configuration/TxSchema/TypeModels.php`::

       <?php